noahmurphx/clickfix-incident-response/README.md

 ## TL;DR

-Microsoft Defender flagged three execution attempts (signature `ClickFixZGA`) between 3:39 and 3:41 PM on March 31, 2026, triggered by a malicious PowerShell command staged through a ClickFix lure delivered via a zip file disguised as photos.
+Microsoft Defender flagged three execution attempts (signature `ClickFix.ZGA`) between 3:39 and 3:41 PM on March 31, 2026, triggered by a malicious PowerShell command staged through a ClickFix lure delivered via a zip file disguised as photos.
 All three attempts were blocked with status Removed before any code executed.
 Rather than stopping at "the AV caught it," I ran a full multi-tool verification: Process Explorer with VirusTotal, Autoruns and Task Scheduler audit, PowerShell script-block log review, %temp% inspection, and a Malwarebytes second-opinion scan.
 Outcome: no persistence, no second-stage execution, no outbound connections.
 System confirmed clean end to end.

 ---